Internal communications: Social media

 Social media is becoming increasingly discussed in the field of internal communication.
 However, there is little documented, academic evidence of where it is being used successfully as part of a planned campaign of employee communications, and it is often confused with digital media.
-There are case studies published on a number of commercial websites including www.simply-communicate.com and www.melcrum.com, and there is a useful chapter on the subject by Tracy Playle in Ruck's Exploring Internal Communication.
+There are case studies published on a number of commercial websites including www.simply-communicate.com and www.melcrum.com (now defunct), and there is a useful chapter on the subject by Tracy Playle in Ruck's Exploring Internal Communication.

 Other collaborative software

 Since 2012, several communication technologies usually classified as workplace group chat apps or collaborative software have emerged.

 Message design and production

 Basic IC services to an organization begin with editorial services - either fine-tuning messages drafted by participants in the organization, or drafting new material on their behalf.
 IC practitioners might simply correct basic grammar, etc., especially in organizations where many participants may be operating in their second or third language.
 Or they might re-work it to conform to house style or its branded equivalent, 'tone of voice'.
 The skillset involved relates closely to media professions such as journalism, copywriting and film or print production.
 Message design may be iterative, or involve a range of participants in an approvals process.